Dambo

 A dambo is a class of complex shallow wetlands in central, southern and eastern Africa, particularly in Zambia, Malawi and Zimbabwe.
-They are generally found in higher-rainfall flat plateau areas and have river-like branching forms which in themselves are not very large but combined add up to a large area.
-Dambos have been estimated to comprise 12.5% of the area of Zambia.
+They are generally found in higher-rainfall flat plateau areas and have river-like branching (dendritic) forms which in themselves are not very large but combined add up to a large area.
+Dambos have been estimated to comprise 10–12% of the area of Zambia.
 Similar African words include mbuga (commonly used in East Africa), matoro (Mashonaland), vlei (South Africa), fadama (Nigeria), and bolis (Sierra Leone); the French bas-fond and German Spültal have also been suggested as referring to similar grassy wetlands.

 Characteristics

-Dambos are characterised by grasses, rushes and sedges, contrasting with surrounding woodland such as miombo woodland.
-They may be substantially dry at the end of the (dry season), revealing grey soils or black clays, but unlike a flooded grassland, they retain wet lines of drainage through the dry season.
-They are inundated (waterlogged) in the (wet season) but not generally above the height of the vegetation, and any open water surface is usually confined to streams and small ponds or lagoons (small swamps) at the lowest point generally near the centre.
+Dambos are characterised by grasses and sedges and include forbs and occasionally rushes, but no woody plants, contrasting with surrounding woodland such as miombo woodland.
+They may be substantially dry at the end of the dry season, revealing grey soils or black clays, but unlike a flooded grassland, they retain wet lines of drainage through the dry season.
+They are inundated (waterlogged) in the wet season but not generally above the height of the vegetation, and any open water surface is usually confined to streams and small ponds or lagoons at the lowest point generally near the centre.

 The name dambo is most frequently used for wetlands on flat plateaus which form the headwaters of streams.
-The definition for scientific purposes has been proposed as "seasonally waterlogged, predominantly grass covered, depressions bordering headwater drainage lines".
+The definition for scientific purposes of a headwater dambo has been proposed as "seasonally waterlogged, predominantly grass covered, depressions bordering headwater drainage lines".
+A 1998 report of the Food and Agriculture Organization distinguishes between 'hydromorphic/phreatic' dambos (associated with headwaters) and 'fluvial' dambos (associated with rivers).
+The report contains a number of definitions such as "a wide and low lying gently sloping treeless grass covered depression, which is seasonally waterlogged by seepage from surrounding high ground assisted by rainfall and has water tables for most part of the year in the upper 50-100 cm of the soil profile from which they drain into streams'.
+A variety of definitions have been used for specific regions and geomorphological types, some with land use included in the definition.

+The flatness of the terrain where dambos form limits channel erosion and promotes sheet flow, groundwater storage and sediment retention, so streams and rivers emerging from dambos are characteristically clear and carry relatively low suspended-sediment loads compared with large alluvial rivers.